Scaling Laws For Diffusion Transformers: Method

 \subsection{Predicting Generation Performance}

-In generative tasks, relying solely on training loss to evaluate performance often falls short of capturing the perceptual quality of generated images.
-Training loss does not fully reflect how closely the generated images resemble real ones or how well they align with textual prompts in terms of content and style.
-To address this limitation, the Fréchet Inception Distance (FID) is commonly used to evaluate image quality.
+Evaluating generative models has long been a challenge, as many commonly used metrics have been criticized for their limitations.
+However, recent work \citep{esser2024scaling, fan2025fluid} on large-scale foundation generative models has shown that metrics such as FID, GenEval, and loss, despite their imperfections, correlate well with human perception and preference—widely considered the gold standard in image generation evaluation.
+Notably, \cite{esser2024scaling} reports that the diffusion transformer's loss serves as a strong predictor of overall model quality.
+In previous sections, we have analyzed the scaling behavior of loss.
+Here, we extend our analysis to additional evaluation metrics.
+Specifically, we present scaling curves for \textbf{FID}, \textbf{GenEval}, and \textbf{human preferences}.
+Due to space constraints, the GenEval and Human preferences results are included in Appendix~\ref{app:geneval} and \ref{app:humanperference}.
+These results confirm that generation quality also scales predictably with compute, following a power-law trend.
+We also provide some visual samples generated by compute-optimal models in Appendix~\ref{app:samples}.

-\paragraph{Fréchet Inception Distance (FID)} FID measures the distance between the distributions of generated and real images in a feature space, with lower FID values indicating higher image quality.
-For our experiments, we utilize compute-optimal models at each training budget, generating samples using the Euler discretization method with 25 steps and a classifier-free guidance (CFG) scale of 10.0.
-Details on the impact of steps and CFG scale are provided in Appendix \ref{app: ablation_cfg_steps}.
-To compute FID, we follow the approach of \cite{sauer2021projected}, using CLIP features instead of traditional Inception features.
-Specifically, we employ ViT-L/14 \cite{dosovitskiy2021imageworth16x16words} as the vision encoder to extract features from both generated and dataset images and compare their statistics.
+\paragraph{Evaluation Metrics} We evaluate generation quality using multiple complementary metrics: FID, GenEval, and human preference reward models (HPSv2.1 \citep{wu2023hpsv2} and ImageReward \citep{xu2023imagereward}).
+FID quantifies the distance between the distributions of generated and real images in a feature space, with lower values indicating higher fidelity.
+Following \cite{sauer2021projected}, we compute FID using CLIP features (ViT-L/14 \cite{dosovitskiy2021imageworth16x16words}) instead of the traditional Inception features.
+GenEval captures the capability of instance-level compositionality by employing object detectors to provide fine-grained analyses, such as color binding and object counting.
+Finally, human preference reward models (HPSv2.1 and ImageReward) approximate human judgments by scoring generations according to preference signals.

-\paragraph{Scaling laws for Performance Predictions} Our analysis reveals that the relationship between FID and the training budget follows a clear power-law trend, as shown in Fig.~\ref{fig:performance_pred} (left).
+\paragraph{Scaling laws for FID Predictions} In this section, we provide analysis for FID.
+We reveal that the relationship between FID and the training compute budget follows a clear power-law trend, as shown in Fig.~\ref{fig:performance_pred}(b).
 The relationship is captured by the following equation: